WCSCourses/CRISPR_informatics_2025/modules/crispr_screen_analysis/crispr_screen_analysis.md

 The aim of this practical class is to introduce you to some of the concepts involved in the analysis of CRISPR screening data.

-The data you will be working with in this tutorial comes from an experiment performed by the Hart lab Generated from HAP1 cell line, a haploid cell model that harbours a single copy of each
+The data you will be working with in this tutorial comes from an experiment performed by the Hart lab.
+Generated from HAP1 cell line, a haploid cell model that harbours a single copy of each

 .
 The DNA for sequencing was derived from a maintained laboratory line of *S. mansoni* at the Wellcome Sanger Institute, in which the mammalian host is a mouse in the maintenance of the life cycle.